Get your FREE subscription to Write from the Frets Newsletter

 I’m blind.

 I know, right?
-Sounds crazy.
+Sounds crazy, but that’s the fact Jack.
 How can a blind songwriter make listeners visualize videos in his songs if he can’t even see them himself?
-People tell me it’s a conundrum.

-Blindness didn’t stand a chance in my journey to become the visual songwriter I was meant to be.
-And you know what?
-Lack of imagery shouldn’t be a roadblock in your songwriting journey either.
 These techniques will give you a crystal-clear advantage.
 You’ll not only master the art of creating compelling imagery but also understand when and where to deploy it in your songs.

 Listen, telling a joke with the punchline in the beginning, middle, or end makes all the difference.
 Similarly, visual songwriting is all about timing and placement.
 Many songwriters haven’t quite cracked the code on what, when, or where to use imagery, let alone how to craft the best visuals.
-There are good reasons to include certain images in your song, and there are equally good reasons to leave some out.

 Slapping imagery on your song just for furniture sake can leave it flatter than a pancake squirrel on the highway.
 Trust me, that’s not the vibe you want for your songs.